marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Better image preloading when hovering a choice

 = 1.2.35 - 17/Jul/2022 =

 * TWEAK: Added automatic scroll setting to make automatic scroll optional on WSB and Float